TRAINEES & TESTIMONIALS

 * Trained under the auspices of the JDLR Project.

 At Second Sight Training Systems, we are proud of the relationships we have forged with law enforcement and military professionals around the globe.
-Hundreds of police and military personnel have been trained in the systematic observation and assessment of threat through our instructor-led and online courses.
+Hundreds of law enforcement officers have completed our police training and a large number of military personnel also have been trained in the systematic observation and assessment of threat through our instructor-led and online courses.
 These practitioners include recruits, seasoned police officers, investigators, supervisors and (through the JDLR project) military personnel deployed to peacekeeping operations in Congo, Haiti, and the Sinai.

 11 Years of Experience